pjones/edify/README.md

 writing and teaching (published and unpublished books, course curriculum, blog articles, etc.)

+**NOTE:** Please read the raw Markdown for this README.
+Github-Flavored Markdown sucks.

 ## Available Commands

   * `filter`: A Pandoc filter that provides custom extensions to Markdown.